 Pantagruel boasts a unique concept: three ingredients approached in three different ways on three different plates.
 The result is an exercise in delicacy and precision.

 Two chefs - one captivated by the sea, the other by land - unite at this contemporary, creative restaurant in the ritzy 8th arrondissement.

 This sweet little restaurant is a sparkling addition to the already glutted east Paris gastronomic scene.
 It has everything I want in a neighborhood joint – a warm welcome, reasonable prices and, for the moment, relative ease of snagging a reservation.
-But beneath the casual appearance, this is actually a very serious restaurant.

 I waited a long time before giving Robert a try.
 This restaurant from the team behind Martin (Loïc Martin & Edouard Bergeon) opened in February 2018, but early word-of-mouth reviews were very mixed.
 A common refrain was "it's expensive for what it is."

 One of the the best contemporary tasting menus in Paris, and still one of the most difficult reservation to get.